pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Contentment is natural wealth, luxury is artificial poverty.
 > <br/>-- <cite>Aristotle</cite>

+> Entertainment is terrified of losing you, and is willing to change itself to be more to your taste.
+Art doesn’t give a fuck whether it loses you — if you’re lost, that’s your problem.
+> <br/>-- <cite>Martin Blank</cite>

 > Programming is a way of thinking, not a rote skill.
 Learning about "for" loops
 > is not learning to program, any more than learning about pencils is learning
 > to draw.